welcometothechurch/belligerence/cs-serial/README.md

-Python script for reading CycleSchema data from a serial port and loading it into a SQLite database.
+Python script for reading CycleSchema data from a serial port and loading it into an SQLite database.

 The script expects to find a SQLite db file called "cs.sqlite", rename one of the supplied samples as needed.